It is almost impossible to find an understandable explanation of all these things from the title on the entire Internet!

 What is a “digital wallet”?

-The option of holding the private key on a piece of paper or USB does not seem very reliable.
+But the option of holding the private key on a piece of paper or USB does not seem very reliable.

 When you open an account on CoinBase, they create this private key for you, which even you can’t see, for security reasons.
 You get an address, which you can then use to send and receive bitcoin, also from the CoinBase.

 In addition to such online solutions, there are also hardware wallets.
 It is literally a device that is inserted into a computer via USB.
 It contains your private key, on the basis of which addresses are generated that go to the public, for transactions.
 With hardware wallet, your public and private keys are offline, and for making a transaction you need to manually press buttons to confirm the transactions.

 The solution is to write down the seed phrases which unlocks the private key connected to that device, on a piece of paper, and then bury it in the garden behind the house, for example.
 It may sound ridiculous, but most bitcoin owners have paper backups of their private key.